andreypopp/autobind-decorator/README.md

 ## Alternative

-You might want to look at [class properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties).
+- [class properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties).
+This is also not standard JavaScript yet (Stage 3).